Call for Papers

 2. We will hold a “how to submit” virtual session on Friday Sept.
 2 at 11:00am EDT.
 Advance registration is required: ASECS Submission “How To”.
 Scholars new to ASECS’s conference format with questions and returning ASECS conference members are welcome to attend!
 We will post a short video after the meeting with information for anyone who cannot make it.

-3. Deadline: Monday, Oct.
-3, 11:59pm EDT.
+3. Deadline: EXTENDED to Monday, Oct.
+24, 11:59pm EDT.
 Session organizers will consider all applications submitted through the submissions form up through the deadline.
 Acceptances will be sent out early November.

 4. Submission guidelines: